JetBrains/Qodana/topics/about-qodana.md

 ## Qodana playground

-[Qodana Playground](https://qodana.teamcity.com/overview?mode=builds) is a sandbox environment that runs in TeamCity, cloud-based CI system developed by JetBrains.
+[Qodana Playground](https://qodana.teamcity.com/overview?mode=builds) is a sandbox environment that runs in TeamCity, a cloud-based CI system developed by JetBrains.
 You can use it to see Qodana in action and try various options yourself.

 ## Contact us